 ASTM F1137-11e1, Standard Specification for Phosphate/Oil Corrosion Protective Coatings for Fasteners.

 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

-The work of this Section will not be measured separately for payment.
-All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.
+.1 All costs associated with the work of this Section shall be included in the price for Item No. in the Bid Form.

-[If the work of this Section is to be measured and paid for by several different methods, Consultant must amend the standard wording given above to reflect the different methods of measurement and payment.]

 Shop Drawings and Product Data

 Submit shop drawings in accordance with Section 01300 – Submittals.

-Submit complete photometric data prepared by an independent testing laboratory [approved by the Consultant] for luminaires where specified in the Contract Documents.
+Submit complete photometric data for luminaires where specified in the Contract Documents.
 Photometric data to be reviewed and approved by the Consultant.

-Photometric data shall include: [Visual Comfort Probability Table] [spacing criterion].

 Provide the manufacturer's printed product literature, specifications and datasheet and include product characteristics, performance criteria, physical size, finish and limitations.

 Quality assurance submittals: Provide the following: